 We should eat very little fat or sugar that has been added to food and instead get both our fats and energy intake from the sources we listed above.
 Healthy fats come from proteins and things like avocados and olive oil, while healthy sugars come from fruit and dairy.

 For many people, adding a daily supplement to help their nutrient intake along is an excellent idea.
 If you aren’t able to get nutrients from their most natural source then supplements are a great and easy option.

 Particularly for people with high vitamin needs like pregnant women or those recovering from serious illness, it would be virtually impossible to get what you need from food alone.

-Supplements can interfere with some medications, however, so talk to your doctor before starting a supplementary program to get the best advice.
+Supplements can interfere with some medications, however, so talk to your Townsville GP before starting a supplementary program to get the best advice.